-This booklet, the third edition of To Trust or Not to Trust, provides an introduction to trusts if you are starting to think about asset protection.
-It also offers useful information if you're quite familiar with the concept of trusts.
+This guide provides an introduction to trusts if you are starting to think about protecting your assets.
+It also offers useful information if you are already familiar with the concept of trusts and how they can work for you.

-Whatever stage you're at, we recommend that you read through this booklet and then talk with us about the best way to meet your family's needs and to achieve the outcomes you desire.
+Whatever stage you are at, we recommend that you read through this guide and then talk with us about the best way to meet your family's needs and to achieve the outcomes you desire.
 You will want to know about the options available to you and what impact they will have on the way you and your family protect, use and enjoy your assets in the future.

-We do emphasise that a family trust may or may not suit your specific family circumstances, nor does one size fit all.
-However, for most families who want to safeguard their family's wealth a trust structure to ring-fence their assets is the best solution.
+We do emphasise that a family trust may, or may not, suit your specific family circumstances, nor does one size fit all.
+However, for most families who want to safeguard their family's wealth, a trust structure to ringfence their assets is the best solution.

-After reading To Trust or Not to Trust, do talk with us, and we will advise you on the best structure to suit your family's requirements.
-Alternatively, look on www.nzlaw.co.nz for your nearest NZ LAW Limited member law firm.
+After reading To Trust or Not to Trust, do talk with us; we can advise you on the best structure to suit your family's requirements.
+Alternatively, do look here for your nearest NZ LAW Limited member firm.

-Kristine King Chair, NZ LAW Limited December 2016
+Mark Henderson Chair, NZ LAW Limited

-Establishing a Family Trust
+Establishing a family trust